MicrosoftDocs/entra-docs/docs/identity/app-provisioning/inbound-provisioning-api-powershell.md

 ms.subservice: app-provisioning
 ms.topic: how-to
 ms.workload: identity
-ms.date: 09/15/2023
+ms.date: 11/15/2023
 ms.author: kenwith
 ms.reviewer: cmmdesai
 ---

-# API-driven inbound provisioning with PowerShell script (Public preview)
+# API-driven inbound provisioning with PowerShell script

 This tutorial describes how to use a PowerShell script to implement Microsoft Entra ID [API-driven inbound provisioning](inbound-provisioning-api-concepts.md).
 Using the steps in this tutorial, you can convert a CSV file containing HR data into a bulk request payload and send it to the Microsoft Entra provisioning [/bulkUpload](/graph/api/synchronization-synchronizationjob-post-bulkupload) API endpoint.
 The article also provides guidance on how the same integration pattern can be used with any system of record.